odoo/documentation/content/developer/tutorials/getting_started/15_qwebintro.rst

 view and fine tune it instead of starting from scratch.
 There are many options and classes available, so... read and learn!

-It is now time to add the
-:ref:`final touches to our application and submit it on GitHub
-<tutorials/getting_started/16_guidelines_pr>`!

 .. _templating:
     https://en.wikipedia.org/wiki/Template_processor
 .. _kanban board: